Leonore Tiefer: Activism on female genital cosmetic surgery

 For Tiefer, female Genital Cosmetic surgery is harmful.
 As she says:

 "[It promotes] “a very narrow definition of what women's genitals ought to look like — even for those women who don't want surgery, it harms them."

-It began in 2008 with a street demonstration and scholary paper, followed in 2009 by an arts and crafts exhibit and political event in Brooklyn, NY called “Vulvagraphics:An Intervention in Honor Of Female Genital Diversity”.
-In 2010, New View organized a conference in Las Vegas called “Framing the Vulva” which included activism titled “Talking back to Cosmetic Genital Surgeons”.
-In 2011, the New View Campaign organized a series of activist events called “Vulvanomics” with an online-petition, and a one-day “Flash Activism” event of community-based photography of FGCS surgeon's offices.
+It began in 2008 with a street demonstration and scholarly paper, followed in 2009 by an arts and crafts exhibit and political event in Brooklyn, NY called "Vulvagraphics:An Intervention in Honor Of Female Genital Diversity".
+In 2010, New View organized a conference in Las Vegas called "Framing the Vulva" which included activism titled “Talking back to Cosmetic Genital Surgeons”.
+In 2011, the New View Campaign organized a series of activist events called "Vulvanomics" with an online-petition, and a one-day “Flash Activism” event of community-based photography of FGCS surgeon's offices.
 The 2011 also featured a 10-minute satirical video called Dr. Vajayjay's!
 Privatize Those Privates!